mustafakmaz/vgg-pytorch/README.md

 # vgg-pytorch
-VGG models recreated in PyTorch.
+VGG models implemented in PyTorch.

 These models are created from scratch using the [VGG paper](https://arxiv.org/abs/1409.1556) and PyTorch 2.0.1\
 Sequential models are used to create layers.